taskcontrols/py-taskcontrol/docs/getting-started.md

 # for git development repo
-# from src.workflow import workflow, Tasks
+# from taskcontrol.workflow import workflow, Tasks

 # for package
-from taskcontrol import workflow, Tasks
+from taskcontrol.workflow import workflow, Tasks

 # Instance of tasks and apis object